 - Report acceleration summaries are stored alongside the buckets in your indexes.
 Summary indexes, on the other hand, reside on the search head.
-Storing summaries in indexes at the bucket level enables Splunk Enterprise to easily handle the dilemma of late-arriving events--something that can force full rebuilds of summary indexes.
+Storing summaries in indexes at the bucket level enables Splunk software to easily handle the dilemma of late-arriving events--something that can force full rebuilds of summary indexes.
 Because summaries can simultaneously span both hot and warm buckets, they can summarize late-arriving data, because such data can only be added to hot buckets.

 It's important to note that not all searches qualify for report acceleration.
 Only searches that utilize transforming commands--searches that transform their results into statistical tables and charts--are eligible.
 In addition, any commands used in the search before the transforming command must be streaming commands.
 This limitation is related to the fact that the summaries are built at the index level rather than the search head.

 In Splunk Web, you can enable report acceleration for an eligible search when you save it as a report.
 You can enable report acceleration for an eligible existing report by:

 - On the Reports page, expanding a row for a report and clicking Edit to open the Edit Acceleration dialog.
 If your report qualifies for acceleration and your permissions allow for report acceleration, the Edit Acceleration dialog will display a checkbox labeled Accelerate Report.
 Select it.
 The Summary Range field should appear.
 Select the range of time over which you plan to run the report, then click Save.